History of the Philippines (1898–1946): World War II veteran benefits

 Since the passage of the Rescission Act, many Filipino veterans have traveled to the United States to lobby Congress for the benefits promised to them for their service and sacrifice.
-Over 30,000 of such veterans live in the United States today, with most being United States citizens.
 Sociologists introduced the phrase "Second Class Veterans" to describe the plight of these Filipino Americans.
 In 1993, numerous bills titled Filipino Veterans Fairness Act began to be introduced in Congress to return the benefits taken away from these veterans, but the bills only died in committee.
 The American Recovery and Reinvestment Act of 2009, signed into law on February 17, 2009, included provisions to pay benefits to the 15,000 remaining veterans.